ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-search-box/readme.md

 For custom HTML suggestions, plain text-only options are highlighted automatically.
 If your custom option contains extra markup, wrap the text that should receive highlighting in an element with `data-ontario-search-highlight`.

-In slot mode, both semantic (`ontario-search-result-item`) and custom HTML options are filtered by the current query, and non-matching options are hidden.
+Both semantic (`ontario-search-result-item`) and custom HTML options are filtered by the current query in slot mode, and non-matching options are hidden.

 ## Custom property types